CLEVELAND - A unique two-day contest at the Global Center for Health Innovation in Cleveland could help improve Lake Erie for generations to come.

 This marks the first time the contest has been held.
 The winner will be announced Wednesday.

-Judges include Jeff Hoffman, co-founder of Priceline, who is also scheduled to be a key speaker.
+Judges include serial entrepreneur Jeff Hoffman, who is also scheduled to be a key speaker.

 © 2017 WKYC-TV